akshaypadmakumar/JS-Projects/README.md

-# Petit-JS
+# Js Todo-List
-Here is a place for my small JS projects
+This is a simple to-do list which incoorperates HTML, CSS, and JavaScript